Clacton-on-Sea: Landmarks

 Clacton has comparatively few buildings of architectural interest.
 In addition to the surviving large seafront hotels, these are:

 St John's Church, Great Clacton

-The parish church of St John, Great Clacton, is the oldest surviving building in the town; it dates from the early decades of the 12th century, though considerably altered.
+Originally the Catholic church of the village of Great Clacton (since subsumed into Clacton-on-Sea) St John's is a Norman church constructed under orders of Bishop Richard de Belmeis sometime in the 12th century alongside St Osyth’s Priory and restored in the 14th and 15th centuries before more recent renovations in 1810, 1866, and most recently 1913.
 In the late 16th century the vicar was Eleazer Knox (d.
 1591) son of John Knox and Marjory Bowes of Norham.
 A local legend that smugglers used a tunnel from the coast to the Ship Inn (16th century) opposite the church is discounted by historians; the pub is more than 1.5 km from the sea.
-The nearby Queens Head inn may be pre-1600.
+The nearby Queens Head inn may date pre-1600.